 - Economic intelligence and the commodity outlook for U.S. and world agriculture:

-OCE’s World Agricultural Outlook Board coordinates, reviews, and approves the monthly World Agricultural Supply and Demand Estimates (WASDE) report as well as long-term agricultural projections.
+OCE’s World Agricultural Outlook Board (WAOB) coordinates, reviews, and approves the monthly World Agricultural Supply and Demand Estimates (WASDE) report as well as long-term agricultural projections.

 - Weather assessments and real-time yield intelligence:

 The OCE meteorologists develop regular weather assessments to support World Agricultural Supply and demand estimates and briefs Department leadership of weather impacting both international and domestic crop production.
 This group is housed within OCE’s WAOB.

 The OCE Immediate Office (IO) conducts economic and policy analysis and advises the Secretary on the economic impacts of market developments, program changes, legislative proposals, key U.S. trade initiatives and agricultural labor issues.
 IO staff also coordinate sustainable development and Food Loss and Waste activities of the Department.